Design Sprint Framework

 Core Principle

 Great solutions require both deep work and fast iteration.
-The Design Sprint compresses months of debate, design, and testing into a single week, creating focus and urgency that eliminates endless discussion.
+The Design Sprint compresses months of debate, design, and testing into one week, replacing endless discussion with focus and urgency.
+It de-risks product decisions by testing with real users before any production code is written.

 Scoring

 Goal: 10/10.
-When planning or executing a Design Sprint, rate it 0-10 based on adherence to the principles below.
-A 10/10 means proper structure, time-boxing, prototyping, and user testing; lower scores indicate skipping steps or insufficient testing.
-Always provide the current score and specific improvements needed to reach 10/10.
+Rate any sprint plan or execution 0-10 against the principles below: proper structure, time-boxing, prototyping, and user testing.
+Lower scores mean skipped steps or insufficient testing.
+Report the current score and the improvements needed to reach 10/10.

 The 5-Day Sprint Process